Skip to main content

 are the generated acronyms real organizations or trademarked names

-They are entirely fabricated — not drawn from any real database.
-That said, short letter combinations are finite, so an output could occasionally match a real term.
-Run a quick web or trademark search before using any result in a published or commercial project.
+They are fabricated on the spot, not drawn from any real registry.
+Short letter combinations are finite, though, so an output can coincidentally match a real agency, product, or ticker symbol.
+Run a quick web and trademark search before using a result in anything published or commercial.